munrocket/gl-bench/README.md

 # ⏱ gl-bench

-WebGL performance benchmark with GPU timers from `EXT_disjoint_timer_query` extension.
+Proper WebGL performance benchmark with GPU timers from `EXT_disjoint_timer_query` extension.

 ### Motivation
 CPU timers are not synchronized with the graphics rendering pipeline and not guarantee the completion of a potentially